 Truthfully, I was also feeling uninspired, having a dreadful writer’s block.
 Consistency has always been a struggle for me, especially when my attention is spread very thin at the moment.
 How do some of y’all do it?
-Like, how do you juggle a job, all these side-hustles, write blog posts, exercise, meal prep, read, and have a social life without having a fucking burnout from doing too much?
+Like, how do you juggle a job, all these side-hustles, write blog posts, exercise, meal prep, read, and have a social life without having a burnout from doing too much?
 Please message me your secrets, I’ll pay good money for ’em.

 I apologize for the social media absence as well.
 Some of you have messaged me privately with questions and I’ve tried my best to engage with you as much as I can.
 I hope you can be patient with me while I work through this.

 Onto the meat of this post.
 Let’s take a look at February’s expenses.

 A lot of extraordinary expenses in February.
 In case you didn’t know, “extraordinary expense” is an actual accounting term.
 What’s ironic is in writing, “extraordinary” tends to have a more positive connotation.
 Instead, in finance, it’s a chunk of money flying away from your pocket.
 I’m digressing.

 This surge in spending is a given in February as it is Chinese New Year season.
 As you can see, shopping (bought new underwear!) and personal care skyrocketed by over 1000% comparatively to the month before.

 Another notable spending last month is an increase in education expense.
 I spent about USD35.97 (or RM148.48) to sign up for three data science courses on Udemy during a Valentine’s Day sale.
 What’s more romantic than gifting yourself an online course, amiright?